Top 10 Agile Metrics and Why they Matter?

 But, the drawback of this metric is that it doesn’t show the starting points of tasks.

-Escape defects
+Escape Defects

 This key metric reveals the quality of the products delivered and identifies the number of bugs discovered after the release enters production.
 Escape defects include changes, edits, and unfixed bugs.